OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 > **WARNING 1:** after the Media Node service is up and running, you must manually add the Media Node to the cluster before you can start using it.
 Follow instructions in section **[Change the number of Media Nodes on the fly](#change-the-number-of-media-nodes-on-the-fly)** to do so.

-> **WARNING 2:** a reboot of [OpenVidu Server Pro Node](#2-openvidu-server-pro-node) will make necessary to manually add all the running Media Nodes to the cluster before you can start using them.
-Follow instructions in section **[Change the number of Media Nodes on the fly](#change-the-number-of-media-nodes-on-the-fly)** to do so.
+> **WARNING 2:** a reboot of [OpenVidu Server Pro Node](#2-openvidu-server-pro-node) will make necessary to manually add all the running Media Nodes to the cluster before you can start using them (unless you have properly configured in OpenVidu Server Pro Node property `KMS_URIS`).
+Follow instructions in section **[Change the number of Media Nodes on the fly](#change-the-number-of-media-nodes-on-the-fly)** to add running Media Nodes.

 <br>